 Situated at couple stairs higher than La Vue, the Roof Gastro is an outdoor restaurant that dazzles guests with breathtaking panoramic views of Bangkok.
 Set across multiple levels there are unlimited spots that have unobstructed views over the Bangkok Skyline.
 This restaurant is a fantastic feature of the Siam at Siam Design Hotel.
 It is Thailand’s first stone grill restaurant, where food comes on a volcanic stone, a unique dining experience under the stars.
 There is also a bar if you just want to head up here for drinks or enjoy the sunset in a lounge chair.
 Sushi platters up here are equally yummy.

-Interested in more about tips bout travelling in Thailand?
+Interested in more about tips about traveling in Thailand?
 I have over 30 stamps of Thailand in my passport so I have been around! ;)